 - Read more cenotes in and around Tulum here

-I love a good local cenote that only costs me $50 and isn’t littered with people.
+I love a good local cenote that costs only $50 and isn’t littered with people.
 But those are becoming harder to find around the Tulum area.

-You’ll have to travel inland or throughout the Peninsula to discover some of the more local cenote gems (like the ones outside of Mérida or Valladolid).
+You’ll have to travel inland or throughout the Peninsula to discover some of the more local cenote gems (like those outside Mérida or Valladolid).

 👉 This cenote bike tour by Mexico Kan Tours will take you to Gran Cenote as soon as it opens and then on a guided forested path to some of my favorite cenotes, Cenote Cristal y Escondido.

 CENOTE REMINDER: Do not use sunscreen, insect repellant, beauty creams, etc., when entering cenotes.
-All the products we smother on ourselves are ruining the fresh water from the ground, leaving residue on top of the cenote water which pollutes the water and produces algae blooms.
-Please also pack out all trash that you pack in.
+All the products we smother on ourselves are ruining the fresh water from the ground, leaving residue on top of the cenote water, which pollutes the water and produces algae blooms.
+Please also pack out all of the trash that you pack in.

 4. Stroll, Shop, & Eat in Tulum Pueblo